ajon542/TigerCompiler/readme.md

 - Added example top-down parsers for a simple grammar (one with backtracking and one based on the parsing table)

 ## TODO
-- During my investigations on parsing techniques over the past week, I have found I could spend a long time attempting to get a valid grammar for my compiler.
+During my investigation on parsing techniques over the past week, I have found I could spend a long time attempting to get a valid grammar for my compiler.
 I have decided to implement a much simpler grammar such as a calculator with +, -, * and /.
 This will allow me to focus on the overall compiler construction rather than getting bogged down implementing a parser for the complete Tiger programming language.
 That being said once I have an overall understanding of compiler construction, I will come back and implement a more complex grammar.